 Differences in Uptrend and Downtrend Trading

-If you are a Position Trader, you will be trading the uptrend and sideways trend.
-If you are a Swing Trader you must trade the uptrend and downtrend, and adapt for the sideways trend.
+If you are a Position Trader, you will be trading the Uptrend and the Sideways Trend.
+If you are a Swing Trader, you must trade the Uptrend and the Downtrend, and adapt for the Sideways Trend.
 Swing Traders must be able to take advantage of both the upside and downside price action, in order to net profits that are close to what a Position Trader can achieve.
 However, the Position Trader will generally always have far higher returns.

-The sell side or downtrend is very different from the uptrend or the sideways trend, because there are fewer Market Participants.
-Giant Pension and Mutual Funds do not sell short.
+The Sell Side or Downtrend, is very different from the Uptrend and the Sideways Trend, because there are fewer Market Participant Groups.
+Giant Buy Side Institutions who invest in Mutual and Pension Funds do not Sell Short.

-They may buy Option Puts or ultra-bear Exchange Traded Funds ETFs as a hedging or mitigating strategy when the market goes down, because they are longer term investors.
-Smaller Lot Investors, Corporations, Billionaires, other wealthy Individuals, and Foreign Funds also do not sell short.
+They may buy Option Puts or Ultra Bear Exchange Traded Funds as a hedging or mitigating strategy when the market goes down, because they are longer-term investors.
+Smaller Lot Investors, Corporations, Billionaires, other wealthy Individuals, and Foreign Funds also do not Sell Short.

 Martha Stokes CMT

 TechniTrader technical analysis using a MetaStock chart, courtesy of Innovative Market Analysis, LLC dba MetaStock

 Instructor & Developer of TechniTrader Stock & Option Courses

 Copyright ©2017-2019 Decisions Unlimited, Inc. dba TechniTrader.
 All rights reserved.